ArjunVermaGitHub/ArjunVermaGitHub/README.md

 - I listen to a lot of electronic music and love overcategorizing it

-- I battle Pokemon competitively online
+- I play chess & battle Pokemon competitively online